StefanNienhuis/neural-rs/README.md

 It can be compiled to WebAssembly with `wasm-pack build --target web`.

 `neural-emnist/www` provides a Svelte based web interface that can detect digits and letters.
-The default network is a network trained with EMNIST digits with a 99.06% accuracy on the test dataset.
+The default digits network is a network trained with EMNIST digits with a 99.06% accuracy on the test dataset.
+The default letters network is a network trained with EMNIST letters with a 90.02% accuracy on the test dataset.
 It uses the `pkg/` directory from the WebAssembly build as a dependency.

 After pressing detect, the bounding box of the drawing is calculated and a square is extracted, then down sampled to a 28x28 pixel image using bilinear interpolation.
 Drawing on a 28x28 canvas directly resulted in lower accuracy, as the digit would not be centered at all times.

 ## Example usage

 ### EMNIST digits

+*A live version is available at [stefannienhuis.github.io/neural-rs/neural-emnist/](https://stefannienhuis.github.io/neural-rs/neural-emnist/).*

 Create a new network with 784 inputs and 10 outputs, the layers in between and cost function can be customized.
 ```shell